Frequently Asked Questions

-Schedule appointments with Career Services and with your academic advisor to discuss your internship early, preferably during the semester preceding the actual internship.
+Schedule appointments with the Career Services Office and with your academic advisor to discuss your internship well ahead of time, preferably during the semester preceding your internship.

-Complete both the Internship Job Description form and the Petition for Academic Credit form, including all required signatures!
+Complete both the Internship Learning Contract and the Petition for Academic Internship Credit form and obtain all required signatures

-Submit the Completed Internship Job Description and Petition for Academic Credit forms directly with the M Center.
-Both forms must be submitted no later than the day before the last day to add classes each semester.
+Submit the completed internship contract and petition forms directly to the M Center.
+Both forms must be submitted no later than the day before the last day to add classes for that semester.

 back to top

 Recommended Internship Planning Steps

 - Think about your career goals.
-An internship is a chance to try out a prospective career, and to gain professional work experience.
-If you are unclear or confused about career direction, discuss this with a career counselor and your advisor.
-Self-assessment to help determine career direction is often helpful.
+An internship is a chance to try out a prospective career, and gain professional work experience.
+If you are undecided about your future career direction, discuss this with a Mills career counselor and your faculty advisor.

-- Review internship opportunities by taking advantages of the resources offered in the Career Services Office, located in Sage Hall, Room 118.
-Search for additional lisitings using the online resources listed on the Career Service's internship website, including their link to NACElink.
+- Research internship opportunities by taking advantages of the resources offered in the Career Services Office, located in Sage Hall, Room 118.
+Search for additional lisitings using the online resources listed on the Career Service's internship webpage.
 Make a list, by name of the organization, of all the internships that interest you.
-Don't be selective now, narrow later when you have more information.

-- Make an individual appointment with a counselor in Career Services, and bring your list with you.
+- Make an individual appointment with a counselor in the Career Services Office, and bring your list with you.
 Develop a plan for contacting all prospective internship employers.

-- Follow Internship application procedures exactly as each employer requests.
-You may call directly, and ask for an interview if there are no specific application instructions.
-Most of the time, you will be asked to send a resume and cover letter, followed by a screening process and an interview.
+- Follow each employer's internship application procedures exactly as requested.
+Most of the time you will be asked to send a resume and cover letter, followed by a screening process and an interview.

 - Complete the top portion of the Petition for Academic Credit.
 Make an appointment with your faculty advisor.
-Discuss your internship plans and obtain necessary signatures.
+Discuss your internship plans and obtain the necessary signatures.

-- File your Internship Job Description and Petition for Academic Credit (completed and with all signatures) directly with the M Center by the deadline.
+- File your Internship Learning Contract and Petition for Academic Credit (completed and with all signatures) directly with the M Center by the deadline.

 back to top